866-MY-ERSOP (866-693-7767) [email protected]

 Because ERISA states that the transaction is exempt from being a prohibited transaction “if no commission is charged with respect thereto . . .”
 If we charged a variable fee instead of a flat fee for service, the IRS could assert that the variable fee was a commission, and therefore the investment of the funds into the stock of your new corporation was a distribution subject to taxes and penalties.

 Yes!
-After you have your money in the Corporate bank account, some of the first checks you should write should be to yourself in order to reimburse yourself for any start-up expenses, including the $5,200 and other fees involved with CPA’s or Attorney’s, etc.
+After you have received and deposited your money in the Corporate bank account, some of the first checks you should write should be to yourself in order to reimburse yourself for any start-up expenses, including the ERSOP plan startup fee and other fees involved with CPA’s or Attorney’s, etc. Be sure to discuss the list of reimbursement items with your CPA related to your particular business situation.
+Some reimbursements may be considered a distribution which incurs a tax declaration and some fees may be reimbursed directly with no issues.
+If you are unsure, we would be happy to help review your list and discuss how reimbursement works.